Email Hosting Unravelled

 Some webhosting providers do NOT host 'yourdomain' email addresses.
 They expect you to use free/generic email like Gmail, Hotmail.

 Don't be caught by surprise.
-Ask the right questions before you sign up for new webhosting.
+Ask the right questions before you sign up for webhosting.

 Be wary of very cheap hosting deals.
-They are less likely to include email hosting; email uses plenty of server resources and it's timeconsuming to support.
-Email hosting is a big commitment for a webhosting service.
+They may not include own-domain email hosting; email hosting is a big commitment for a webhosting service.
+Email uses plenty of server resources and it's timeconsuming to support.

 Manage Your Business Email

 Watch out for email accounts belonging to (or forwarding to the accounts of) staff who have left or are away.